-The Percival Q6 was a twin engine, low-wing monoplane of wooden construction, powered by a pair of Gipsy Six engines.
-Originally designed as a civil transport aircraft it was later utilised by the Royal Air Force and Royal Navy as a communication platform.
+The Percival Q6 was a twin engine, low-wing monoplane of wooden construction, powered by a pair of De Havilland Gipsy Six engines.
+Originally designed as a civil transport aircraft, it was later utilised by the Royal Air Force (RAF) and Royal Navy (RN) as a communication platform.

-The first prototype (G-AEYE) flew for the first time at Luton Airport on 14th September 1937, with production commencing in 1938 and the first airframe being sold to Sir Phillip Sassoon, a leading politician of the day.
-The prototype was followed by 26 production aircraft, a number of which were exported including one to King Ghazi of Iraq, two to the Lithuanian Government and two to the Egyptian Government.
+The first prototype (G-AEYE) flew for the first time from Luton Airport on 14th September 1937.
+Production commenced in 1938 with the first airframe being sold to Sir Phillip Sassoon, a leading politician of the day.
+The prototype was then followed by 26 production aircraft, a number of which were exported, including one aircraft to King Ghazi of Iraq, two aircraft to the Lithuanian Government and a further two aircraft to the Egyptian Government.

-Civilian aircraft were subsequently impressed for RAF use during the Second World War and were informally known as the Petrel, although this was not an official Air Ministry designation.'
+Civilian aircraft were subsequently impressed for use by the RAF during the Second World War and these were informally known as the Q6 Petrel, although this was never an official Air Ministry designation.'

-The Percival Q6 was, in effect, an equivalent of the post-war DH104 Dove with seven aircraft being built from the outset for RAF use.
+The Percival Q6 was in effect, an equivalent of the post-war De Havilland DH104 Dove with seven aircraft being built from the outset for RAF use.
 Three aircraft returned to civil use after the war.

 |Powerplant||Two 205 hp DH Gipsy Six Series II|

 |Maximum Speed||195 mph (206 mph with retractable undercarriage)|